fbpx

 Procedure

 • Combine the broth, wine, and lemon juice in a liquid measuring cup and set aside.
-Season the thighs with 2 teaspoons of the salt and all of the pepper.
+Season the thighs on both sides with 2 teaspoons of the salt and all the pepper.

 • Place a heavy 11-inch, straight-sided sauté pan with a tight-fitting lidA good braise requires a good seal. over high heat for 1 minute.
-Add 1 tablespoon each of the butter and oil to the pan and when the butter just stops bubbling, carefully slide two thighs into the fat.
-Reduce the heat to medium-high and cook, giving the pan a gentle shake every now and then, until bolden brown — 2 to 4 minutes.
+Add 1 tablespoon each of the butter and oil to the pan.
+When the butter just stops bubbling, carefully slide two thighs into the fat.
+Reduce the heat to medium-high and cook, giving the pan a gentle shake every now and then, until golden brown — 2 to 4 minutes.
 Flip the thighs and repeat.

-• Remove the chicken from the pan to a large plate or platter, add another tablespoon each of butter and oil, and cook another two thighs as before.
-Then follow with the final two thighsAvoid the urge to overcrowd the pan, or the thighs will stew rather than brown..
+• Remove the chicken from the pan to a large plate, add another tablespoon each of butter and oil, and cook another two thighs as before.
+Follow with the final two thighsAvoid the urge to overcrowd the pan, or the thighs will stew rather than brown..

 • When the last pieces of chicken exit the pan, immediately add the mushrooms and the remaining teaspoon of salt.
-Sauté until the mushrooms start to turn golden brown — 5 minutes, give or take.
+Sauté until the mushrooms start to turn golden brown, about 5 minutes.

 • Stir the mushrooms out to the circumference of the pan and add the capers right to the middle, stirring until they start to brown and pop — 1 minute.
-Deglaze with a third of the wine-broth mixture, stirring to dissolve any browned goodness stuck to the bottom of the pan.
+Deglaze with a third of the wine-broth mixture, stirring with a wooden spoon to dissolve any browned goodness stuck to the bottom of the pan.

 • Return the chicken to the pan, overlapping the pieces as needed, and pour in the remaining wine-broth mixture.
 Arrange the lemon slices atop the chicken, slap on the lid, reduce the heat to low and cook until the chicken is fork-tender — 5 minutes.

-• Evacuate the thighs and arrange on the plater.
-Boost the heat back to high, add the final tablespoon of butter to the sauce, and stir constantly until the sauce begins to thicken — 1 to 2 minutes.
-Pour over the chicken, garnish with new lemon slices if desired, top with the parsley and serve.
+• Evacuate the thighs and arrange on a serving platter.
+Boost the heat back to high and sprinkle the remaining teaspoon of flour using a small fine mesh sieve to avoid flour clumps.
+Cook, whisking constantly for 2 minutes.
+Add the final tablespoon of butter to the sauce, and continue whisking until it begins to thicken and look glossy, about another minute.
+Pour the sauce over the chicken, top with the parsley, and serve.

 Baseboard page divider